Despite the best veterinary care, a beloved family Mastiff succumbs to the MRSA bacteria previously associated only with human hospital fatalities.

-I am writing the story of my beloved Phoebe, our mastiff girl that did not reach her 4th birthday.
-Our knowledge is useless to us now, except to tell everyone that if your dog needs surgery, ask your veterinarian about his MRSA control and protocols.
+Phoebe, our Mastiff girl did not reach her 4th birthday.
+Our knowledge is useless to us now, except to tell everyone that if your dog needs surgery, ask your veterinarian about his MRSA (Methicillin-Resistant Staphylococcus Aureus) control and protocols.
 If the answers minimize the MRSA infection issue, go elsewhere!!!

 This was MRSA but we were told she had a seroma and to let it heal by itself...no drain.
 Now we know why.
 The MRSA had so invaded the surgical site and her blood stream that things were dicey even then.
 But the veterinary surgeon, without examining her, kept saying everything was fine.
 Lump got bigger.

 Phoebe was leaking this fluid everywhere.
 Finally we asked our local vet to call the Diplomat surgeon who said that a seroma lasting for weeks was not a problem, and absolutely no drain should be inserted to drain it off.
 He told the local vet she could draw some fluid off.
 At the start, this required inserting a needle to drain off the fluid every couple of days.
 It wasn't unusual to drain off a liter at a time.

 At that time no one knew that the fluid was full of MRSA so no protection was offered anyone - the vet, the vet techs, the other dogs in the waiting room, our other pets and our family were all being exposed to MRSA.

 Phoebe continued to have fluid drawn off for weeks.
 She was in terrible pain, lost weight, was lame and became too weak to walk more than a few steps.
 Finally, a culture was done by our local vet.
 This is when we found out that Phoebe had MRSA.